Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Related Work

-Currently, there are several defense mechanisms in MCP ecosystem.
-Narajala and Habler~\cite{narajala2025enterprise} applies the MAESTRO threat modeling framework to reveal vulnerabilities in the MCP ecosystem and proposes defense-in-depth strategies based on Zero Trust principles.
-Kumar et al.~\cite{kumar2025mcp} propose MCP Guardian.Their framework enforces authentication, rate limiting, logging, and WAF scanning, effectively mitigating threats such as tool poisoning, command injection, and data exfiltration in agentic AI workflows.
+Existing MCP defenses include MAESTRO-based threat modeling by Narajala and Habler~\cite{narajala2025enterprise}, which applies Zero Trust principles, and MCP Guardian by Kumar et al.~\cite{kumar2025mcp}, which integrates authentication, rate limiting, logging, and WAF scanning to mitigate poisoning, injection, and exfiltration threats.
+Some recent methods~\cite{virust, mcpscan} aim to detect malicious MCP servers.
+However, these methods are primarily applicable to scenes where the risk is limited to malicious MCP servers.
+They can not detect MCP-UPD, where multiple individually benign MCP servers can still compose into an attack execution chain.
+Beyond MCP defenses, research on the security of general LLM agents has emphasized the need to isolate untrusted context from downstream action execution through information-flow control and constrained agent architectures~\cite{costa2025securing, beurer2025design, dualllm}.
+Although they do not focus on the MCP scene, these works are consistent with our finding that the absence of context–tool isolation is one root cause of these attacks.

-In summary, existing works on MCP ecosystem security have provided valuable insights by identifying theoretical risks across the MCP lifecycle, disclosing practical attack vectors, and proposing several defense frameworks.
-Together, these studies highlight that MCP paradigm fundamentally expands the attack surface of LLM applications, making them vulnerable to both hidden prompt-based manipulations and systemic misuse of tools.
-However, most existing attacks rely on the presence of an adversary-controlled malicious server, which represents a relatively strong assumption.
-At the same time, the current body of work remains fragmented, with industry reports and isolated defenses leaving open questions about the prevalence, scalability, and real-world impact of such threats across the rapidly growing MCP ecosystem.
+In summary, existing work on MCP security has outlined theoretical risks, revealed practical attack vectors, and proposed initial defenses, collectively showing that the MCP paradigm substantially expands the attack surface of LLM applications and exposes them to both prompt-based manipulation and tool misuse.
+However, most existing attacks rely on the presence of an adversary-controlled malicious server, which represents a strong assumption, and they have not examined multi-tool collaboration or the exploitability of end-to-end toolchains.
+Recent MCP security works mainly focus on detecting malicious MCP servers, but cannot detect risks arising from the composition of multiple individually benign servers using the toolchain.
+As a result, the practical feasibility and real-world impact of multi-tool, multi-stage attacks in deployed MCP environments remain unexplored.